Session fixation: Do not accept session identifiers from GET / POST variables

 It may be required to send the session identifier on the URL in order to overcome this limitation.
 If possible use site1.example.com or site2.example.com so there is no domain conflicts in the cookies.
 This may incur costs with extra SSL certificates.

 This behavior can be seen on many sites by opening another tab and trying to do side by side search results.
 One of the sessions will become unusable.

+Session identifiers in GET and POST were deprecated in PHP 8.4 and will be removed in PHP 9.0.

 Best solution: Identity confirmation

-This attack can be largely avoided by changing the session ID when users log in.
+This attack can be largely avoided by changing, regenerating the session ID when users log in.
 If every request specific to a user requires the user to be authenticated with ("logged into") the site, an attacker would need to know the id of the victim's log-in session.
 When the victim visits the link with the fixed session id, however, they will need to log into their account in order to do anything "important" as themselves.
 At this point, their session id will change, and the attacker will not be able to do anything "important" with the anonymous session ID.

 A similar technique can be used to solve the phishing problem.
 If the user protects their account with two passwords, then it can be solved to a great extent.

 This technique is also useful against cross-site request forgery attacks.